EpocDotFr/craft-n-escape/README.md

 You'll probably have to hack with this application to make it work with one of the solutions described [here](http://flask.pocoo.org/docs/0.12/deploying/).
 Send me a pull request if you make it work.

-A Flask command (`flask build`) can be used to regenerate the items listing file, i.e when the game has been updated.
-Run `flask build --help` for more information.
+A Flask command (`flask itemsdata`) can be used to regenerate the items listing file, i.e when the game has been updated.
+Run `flask itemsdata --help` for more information.

 ## How it works